azat-co/practicalnode/chapter12/chapter12.md

 Recommended Folder Structure
 ============================

-Here is an example of a good, structured npm module in which you have documentation, project manifest, starting file and a folder for dependencies:
+Here is an example of a good, structured npm module in which you have documentation, project manifest, starting file, and a folder for dependencies:

 ```
 webapp